brianc/node-postgres/README.md

   // the pool itself will emit an error event with both the error and
   // the client which emitted the original error
   // this is a rare occurrence but can happen if there is a network partition
-  // between your application and the database, the database restarts, etc
+  // between your application and the database, the database restarts, etc.
   // and so you might want to handle it and at least log it out console.error('idle client error', err.message, err.stack) })
 ```

 node-postgres uses [pg-pool](https://github.com/brianc/node-pg-pool.git) to manage pooling.
-It bundles it and exports it for convienience.
-If you want, you can `require('pg-pool')` and use it directly - its the same as the constructor exported at `pg.Pool`.
+It bundles it and exports it for convenience.
+If you want, you can `require('pg-pool')` and use it directly - it's the same as the constructor exported at `pg.Pool`.

-It's __highly recommend__ you read the documentation for [pg-pool](https://github.com/brianc/node-pg-pool.git).
+It's __highly recommended__ you read the documentation for [pg-pool](https://github.com/brianc/node-pg-pool.git).

 [Here is an up & running quickly example](https://github.com/brianc/node-postgres/wiki/Example)